kennstphn/SWD-Render/README.md

 ###Methods

 This section allows templating logic that does not conflict with our design scope!
 If you need the result of a function in your template, simply call that function from within the template string as {{your_method_name}}.
 This is replaced by the result of your function, whether it be a string, another Object (define a template in your $allTemplates variable!) or even an arrayOfStringsAndOrObjects.
 This becomes a highly powerful tool that enables sophisticated templating, while never once allowing markup language to become logical language.

+>NOTE: the method is passed the $allTemplates object/array/whateveryoupassedInOriginally.
+You can use this to flip switches in your controller as desired by

+> 1. Calling a public function in your template (i.e. {{use_controller}})
+> 2. accepting the passed variable like so -- `public function use_controller($controller){}` in your rendered object.
+> 3. dont forget that you can propogate the changes back up the chain of reference to other templates by using an ampersand in your function declaration